How to Find Cosmetic Batch Codes and Lot Numbers on Packaging

-Learn where cosmetic batch codes usually appear on boxes, bottles, caps, and seals.
+Learn where cosmetic batch codes and lot numbers usually appear on boxes, bottles, caps, and seals before you try to decode them.

 The fastest way to get a reliable production-date estimate is to copy the exact batch code from the package.
-Most failed lookups happen before decoding starts: the wrong string is used, one character is missing, or characters from two package areas get mixed together.
+Most failed lookups happen before decoding starts: the wrong string is used, one character is missing, or a barcode, SKU, or shade code gets entered instead of the real lot number.

 Where batch codes usually appear